vitalikulsha/UpSkill_Lab1_JavaBasics/RelationalDatabasesFoundations/README.md

     - ...
 Then follow steps described below.

-_NB_ : You may refer to previous "OO Design" exercise variant and results if you have finished it.

 ## Steps
 * Describe, what information must be shown on a page.
 * DDesign a Web Page using HTML and CSS (+JavaScript if necessary).